-32. RELATED PARTY TRANSACTIONS
+33. RELATED PARTY TRANSACTIONS

-The Company is controlled by Alvacim ltd which is in turn a fully owned subsidiary of Titan Cement International S.A.
-The Company considers as related parties all the group companies that are controlled by Titan Cement International S.A.
+The Company is controlled by Alvacim LTD which is in turn a fully owned subsidiary of Titan Cement International S.A.
+The Company considers as related parties all the group companies that are controlled by Titan Cement International S.A. or where the Company has significant influence on as well as the Company's key management, entities controlled by them and their close family members as well as any entities of which their close family members serve as key management.